bioidiap/bob.devtools/doc/development.rst

 .. note::

-    sometimes you may need some of bob packages available in your local `bin` directory without necessarily developing them.
-In that case first install it on your conda environment using `conda install` command.
-Then add it to the `eggs` section in your `buildout.cfg` file and then run `buildout`.
+    Sometimes you may need some of bob packages available in your local `bin` directory without necessarily developing them.

-    If you knew beforehand what are those packages that you need you can add them to `requirements/host` section of the `conda/meta.yaml` file and then create the conda environment using `bdt create` command which installs those packages automatically.
+    If you knew beforehand what are those packages, you can add them to "requirements/host" section of the `conda/meta.yaml` file and then create a conda environment using `bdt create`.
+Like this those packages will be installed automatically.
+Otherwise, if you already have your conda environment, install them using `conda install` command.

+    When done, add those packages to the `eggs` section in your `buildout.cfg` file and then run `buildout`.

 .. _bob.devtools.buildout: